FooBarWidget/rspec-sorbet-types/README.md

   let(:number) { 100 }

   specify "let works" do
-    expect(number).to eq(100) # typecheck passes!
+    expect(number).to eq(100) # After rerunning `./bin/tapioca dsl`, typecheck passes!
   end
 end
 ```

-As with the other changes we made above, it is required to run the dsl compiler (`bin/tapioca dsl`) after adding, removing, or updating these signatures.
+As with the other changes we made above, it is required to run the DSL compiler (`bin/tapioca dsl`) after adding, removing, or updating these signatures.